Threat Level Midnight: Writing and casting

 This episode was written by executive producer B. J. Novak, who also portrays Ryan Howard on the show.
 It was directed by Tucker Gates, his fourth directing credit of the series.
 Michael's screenplay for Threat Level Midnight was the subplot for second season episode "The Client", and had subsequently been referenced to in "Email Surveillance", "Product Recall", "Money", "Dinner Party", and "Prince Family Paper".
 The idea for the episode came from series' star Steve Carell, who was leaving the show at the end of the season.
 He said that he enjoyed the idea behind the "Threat Level Midnight" script and wanted to do a story centered on it.

 Several former recurring and minor characters make reappearances.
 Rashida Jones, who portrayed Karen Fillipelli, noted that it felt like "a time warp" to be asked to reappear on the show.
 Jan Levinson, Michael's former boss and lover played by Melora Hardin, reappeared in the "Jan-as-diva" mode.
 Tony Gardner, portrayed by Mike Bruner, cameos as a pianist.
 Novak rationalized that, despite Gardner being fired on his first day, the character might have appeared in the movie because he was "intrigued" and "flattered" that Michael—after apologizing "profusely"—asked him, or that he might have been "lonely".

 Andy Buckley, who portrayed David Wallace, former CFO of Dunder Mifflin, was originally billed as a guest star for this episode and his character was supposed to have a part in Michael's movie.
 When NBC first aired the episode, Wallace's scenes were not shown.
 It was revealed by Novak that, in the script, Wallace was Michael's first choice as Goldenface, but turned it down because "it wouldn't look good to people at Corporate".
 Furthermore, Buckley filmed a talking head interview, which had his character exclaiming his regret in not taking the role.
 This scene was deleted due to time constraints.
 The scene does not appear on the Season 7 DVD.
+It does, however, appear in Peacock's "Superfan" cut of the episode, which includes never-before-seen deleted scenes.
+The talking head interview was filmed using a green screen.
 The script also had a scene that brought back Amy Adams' character Katy, but it was cut because Adams was working on a movie during the time this episode was filmed.
 Ellie Kemper, who portrays Erin Hannon on the series, did not appear in the movie; Novak reasoned that Michael had finished his filming long before she arrived at the office, and had spent the remaining years "editing and procrastinating".